tillitis/tillitis-key1/README.md

-# Tillitis Key
+# Tillitis TKey

 ## Introduction

-Tillitis Key (TKey) is a new kind of USB security token.
+The Tillitis TKey is a new kind of USB security token.
 What makes the TKey unique is that it allows a user to load and run applications on the device, while still providing security.
 This allow for open-ended, flexible usage.
 Given the right application, the TKey can support use cases such as SSH login, Ed25519 signing, Root of Trust, FIDO2, TOTP,